chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

   - "Feels like" python style associative container
   - All dispatching happens when program is **built**
   - Nice container...
+  - This "scene msgs" is what scene description fills up
-  - Before we fill it, one more use case to consider
+    - before we see **how**... _one more_ use case

 ---